aws-samples/aws-analytics-reference-architecture/doc/content/solutions/data-visualization.md

 How can I connect QuickSight to my private Redshift cluster?

 ### Solution
 Best practice is for Redshift clusters to not be publicly accessible, all access should be tightly controlled.
 In order to connect QuickSight to a Redshift cluster in a private subnet a VPC Connection can be created within QuickSight to the VPC.
 Security groups can be used in order to control the network communication.
-This [article](https://aws.amazon.com/premiumsupport/knowledge-center/quicksight-redshift-private-connection/) provides step by step instructions that detail how this can be configured.
+This [article](https://aws.amazon.com/premiumsupport/knowledge-center/quicksight-redshift-private-connection/) provides step-by-step instructions that detail how this can be configured.

 ## Sharing a QuickSight Analysis or Dashboard between Accounts